 It was a myth widely circulated in the 80s that coconuts are the main sources of cholesterol causing artery blocks.
 Nevetheless my mother started reducing the use of coconut meat greatly, used coconut milk sparingly, and stopped using coconut oil once for all.
 But my grandmothers continued to use coconuts profusely, and they even found a dish insipid if coconut meat is scantily added into it.
 In those days coconut meat was used in almost every vegetable preparation, coconut milk used for making scrumptious payasam, and coconut oil for frying crunchy snacks like thattai, murukku, banana chips, etc. We relished theeyal mostly in our grandmother’s house as this recipe calls for good lashings of coconut meat fried in coconut oil.

-During dynasty rule in China black rice was consumed exclusively by the royals for the tremendous health benefits particularly for greater longevity, and hence it was mentioned in ancient Chinese literature as Emperor’s Rice & Fortune Rice.
-In those days black rice was forbidden to general public, it was even considered an offence to consume black rice or grow black rice crops without royal permission, so it was widely known as the Forbidden Rice.
-At the dawn of communism in China people were granted to grow Forbidden Rice crops, soon Emperor’s Rice reached the hands of ordinary people, and in due course black rice cultivation was spread to different places around the world.
+During dynasty rule black rice was consumed in China exclusively by the royals for the tremendous health benefits particularly for greater longevity.
+Hence it was mentioned in ancient Chinese literature as Emperor’s Rice & Fortune Rice.
+In those days black rice was forbidden to general public.
+It was even considered an offence to consume black rice or grow their crops without royal permission.
+So black rice was widely known as the Forbidden Rice.
+At the dawn of communism in China people were granted to grow Forbidden Rice crops.
+Soon Emperor’s Rice reached the hands of ordinary people, and in due course black rice cultivation was spread to different parts of world.
 Initially black rice was brought to south India by the affluent business community in Chettinad.
-They take pride in including an exotic black rice (kavuni arisi) pudding in their lavish wedding banquets even today.
+They still take pride in including an exotic kavuni arisi sweet (black rice pudding) in their lavish wedding banquets even today.

-Basil seeds (sabja seeds) are one of the most sought-after summer ingredients in Asia as these seeds are believed to lower the body heat according to traditional Chinese medicine and Indian Ayurveda also.
-You may check out the other health benefits of these sensational basil seeds here.
+Basil seeds (sabja seeds) are one of the most sought-after summer ingredients in Asia.
+According to Indian Ayurveda and also the traditional Chinese medicine basil seeds are useful to lower the body heat.
+So we can add basil seeds into our diet regularly during summer to keep ourself cool & hydrated.
+You may check out here to know the health benefits of these sensational basil seeds.

 Raisina hills is the prominent landmark in India where our President’s housing estate (Rashtrapathi Bhavan), Parliament house, Prime Minister’s office and other government offices are situated.
-Dal Raisina is the signature dish prepared in the Rashtrapathi Bhavan kitchen for VIPs & foreign dignitaries.
+Dal Raisina is the signature dish prepared by the elite chefs in the Rashtrapathi Bhavan kitchen specially for VIPs & foreign dignitaries.
 Dal Raisina is a sumptuous lentil curry prepared by brewing assorted lentils & aromatic spices in lavish amounts of butter & heavy cream in slow fire for long hours.
 Recently it was cooked for unprecedented 48 long hours specially for the guests present during the swearing-in ceremony of our Prime Minster and his cabinet of ministers held at Rashtrapathi Bhavan.

-The search for perfect curry powder began when we caught the whiff of mouth-watering parotta salna (flaky flat breads with curry) emanating from the “parotta shop” on our way back home from school in the evenings.
+The search for perfect curry powder began when we caught the whiff of mouth-watering parotta salna (flaky flat breads with spicy curry) emanating from the “parotta shop” on our way back home from school.
 After several trials of various curry powders available in the local market, my brother found Karunanidhi curry masala closely racing behind the one used in parotta shops.
-In those days curry powders were sold in small packs of 5 or 10 grams and it was recommended to add a pinch of curry powder even for the large quantity of curries.
-Nowadays curry powders are available in 50 or 100 grams and it recommends to use 2 teaspoonfuls (10 grams) of curry powder.
+It was really useful to elevate my mother’s biryani, vegetable kurma, etc. to a whole new level and I still remember the flavourful fragrance in her kitchen while preparing those dishes.

-It is horrendous to gorge oneself on extremely bitter balls”, this was the thought we all had in unison when we were asked to swallow marble-sized neem balls in an empty stomach early in the morning.
-Our grandmother tried various methods by sprinkling tiny sugar crystals over these emerald green balls, and promising us a “paal” icecream stick (creamy milky ice cream) in the afternoon or a movie show in the evening, etc. But all her tactics usually went in vain as older children escaped from her clutches easily and young kids just spat them all out.
+“It is horrendous to gorge oneself on extremely bitter balls”, this was the thought we all had in unison when we were asked to swallow marble-sized neem balls in an empty stomach early in the morning.
+Our grandmother tried various methods by sprinkling tiny sugar crystals over these emerald green balls, and promising us a “paal” icecream stick (creamy milky ice pop) in the afternoon or a movie show in the evening, etc. But all her tactics usually went in vain as older children escaped from her clutches easily and young kids just spat them all out.